— What sets UMA apart?

 - UMA adheres to the original tenets of the Montessori principles of education; we intentionally do not blend other methods into the program, so as not to create a “watered-down” version of the Montessori philosophy.

-- UMA provides a comprehensive 10- to 12-month program with exceptional attention to detail.
+- UMA provides a comprehensive 9-12 month program with exceptional attention to detail.
 Students receive a thorough understanding of the adult-child relationship as well as a complete knowledge of the physical layout and operation of an authentic Montessori environment.

 - UMA gives individual guidance to each student in training.
 The UMA staff is deeply committed to every student’s success; a personal relationship is established and continued throughout the years ahead in one’s life-long Montessori journey.

-UMA is licensed by the State of Washington, which grants to the UMA graduate full certification as lead teacher in a Montessori primary classroom, in the United States and worldwide.
+We grant, to the UMA graduate, full certification as lead teacher in a Montessori primary classroom, in the United States and worldwide.
 Our graduates have had excellent success in securing employment, due to the global demand for well-trained Montessori educators.
 We recommend that you research individual hiring needs and practices in your community, to reassure your success for employment.

 Yes, we are.

 UMA is an independent Montessori organization.
-We are licensed by the State of Washington Workforce Training and Education Coordinating Board, since 1988, to provide Montessori teacher training and certification for the primary-age level.
-UMA serves on the board of the Pacific Northwest Montessori Association and is a long-standing member of the Northwest Career Colleges Federation.
-UMA is an approved educational institution by the Department of Defense, providing military spouses full scholarships for UMA Montessori teacher training and certification through the Military One Source office.
+Since 1988, we have provided Montessori teacher training and certification for the primary-age level.
+UMA is a member of Northwest Career Colleges Federation, the voice of private career colleges and schools.
+UMA has served on the board and is a long-standing member of the Pacific Northwest Montessori Association.
 UMA is also an approved provider for Independent and Public School Districts in the USA, to train teachers for teacher certification in the Montessori method.

 This is not a requirement, however, there is no substitute for “hands on” experience.
 We highly recommend that you seek an internship, assistant, or volunteer position in a Montessori classroom setting while participating in the UMA program.
 This allows you to experience and put into immediate practice your written training.